tiebingzhang/aws-b2bi-edi-usecases/docs/healthcare-generate-835/README.md

    ![PDF to PNG Shortcut](pdf-to-png-shortcut.png)

+   Here is the first page of the example EOP.

    ![Here is the first page of the EOP](csexplanationofpayment-1.png)

 3. **Extract Information into JSON Using AWS Bedrock**

    a.
 Go to the AWS Console and select Amazon Bedrock.

    b.
 On the left sidebar, choose `Playgrounds -> Chat`.

    c.
 Select the "Claude 3.5 Sonnect" model.

    d.
 Upload the PNG files (maximum of 5 files, 4.5 MB each).

    e.
 Enter the following text instruction:

       ```